Wisconsin Governor Defends Foxconn Deal Amid Growing Concerns

-Wisconsin Gov. Scott Walker defended Wednesday a $3 billion tax incentive package to lure Taiwan's Foxconn Technology Group to the state, amid a growing chorus of concerns about the hefty bill to taxpayers.
+Wisconsin Gov. Scott Walker defended a $3 billion tax-incentive package to lure Taiwan's Foxconn Technology Group to the state, amid a growing chorus of concerns about the hefty bill to taxpayers.

 Continue Reading Below